The internet standards have changed considerably over the last decade. Technology has shifted from Web 1.0 to Web 2.0 and now towards Web 3.0.

 Let us take an example:

 A typical web 2.0 app may use online knowledge community, which involves people tagging of content and its categorization.
 On the other hand, web 3.0 app uses content management systems along with artificial intelligence.
 These systems are capable of answering your questions because it can think on its own and find the most probable answer to the query.
 This signifies that web 3.0 can also be termed as “machine to user” standard.

 When web 2.0 was released, it seemed as if users had everything they had wished from the internet.
-This is however, not true.
-It is quiet backwards in its approach to artificial intelligence.
-The basic web 2.0 search features keyword search, which results in information overload.
+This is, however, not true.
+It is quite backward in its approach to artificial intelligence.
+The basic web 2.0 search features a keyword search, which results in information overload.

 - Contextual Search